 As an extension of the restructuring plans, we evaluated our revenue base in the second half of 2022 and have taken steps to improve or eliminate low-quality revenue sources in order to drive long-term value-creating growth.
 Key considerations in these rationalization decisions included assessments of strategic alignment, complexity, and profitability.
 And with respect to assessing the profitability of a particular revenue stream specifically, we evaluated our revenues on a gross margin basis, and a cash conversion basis.
-Accordingly, we acknowledge that meaningful portion of net sales in the prior year first half came from products, customers, and/or channels that have been rationalized.
-Despite the negative impact to net sales that this rationalization has had, our most valuable revenues are growing meaningfully, and retail consumption of our products is strong and importantly, our net losses are significantly improved.
+Accordingly, we acknowledge that meaningful portion of net sales in the prior year came from products, customers, and/or channels that have been rationalized.
+Despite the negative impact to net sales that this rationalization has had, our most valuable revenues are supported by improved trend in the retail consumption of our products.